Technigo/application-remote-boot-camp/README.md

 ## How to complete this assignment

-1. Start by sketching with pen and paper how you want your version of Google's login page to look like.
-1. Structure your work.
-Break down your solution in smaller blocks.
-Estimate how long each block will take to build.
-Does it sound reasonable to finish?
-If yes, move on to the next step.
-If not, go back to step 1 and revise your scope.
-1. Download or clone this repository with templates and start coding.

 ### Download the code files

 We have given you a little head start.
 If you download all files from this project to your computer you will find a `code` folder.
 The code folder contains of two files, a `index.html` file and a `style.css` file.
 The most simple approach is to download a code editor and open them in, for example [Atom](https://atom.io/).

 In Atom you edit the files.
-After saving them you can click on the `index.html` file to open it in a web browser to see your webpage take shape.
+After saving them you can click on the `index.html` file in your file browser to open it in a web browser to see your webpage take shape.
 Then you should be all set – happy coding!

 ### Hand in the assignment